themreza/grpc-electricity-consumption/README.md

 ## Testing

-The backend gRPC server is tested via Python's unittest library.
+The backend gRPC server is automatically tested via Python's unittest library during the Docker build for production.
 The test loads the generated protocol buffer definitions, starts a gRPC server, and uses a simple client to retrieve the list of meter usage data.
 It looks up and confirms the value of a particular timestamp to ensure all of the processes are working consistently.

-To run the test:
+To run the test manually:

 ```shell script
 python3 backend/grpc-server/src/server_test.py